 Becoming “The Baby Chick”

-Everyone always tells you that if you love what you do, you will never work a day in your life, and I feel so fortunate to be able to say that I LOVE what I do.
-I listened to my passions, I put in my all every step of the way, and I know that I am doing exactly what I’m supposed to be doing.
+Everyone always says that if you love what you do, you will never work a day in your life.
+And I feel so fortunate to say I LOVE what I do.
+I listened to my passions, put my all in every step of the way, and know I am doing exactly what I’m supposed to be doing.
 I couldn’t imagine supporting a more deserving group of people — mothers.
-You give so much to your family and I want to give back and focus on the heart of the home, YOU!
+You give so much to your family.
+I want to give back and focus on the heart of the home: YOU!